Abhisingh4/Olympics-Dataset-by-sql/README.md

-# Olympics-Dataset-by-sql
-For this exploratory data analysis project, the dataset is obtained from kaggle which includes every modern Olympic Games from Athens in 1896 through Rio in 2016.
-Until 1992, the Winter and Summer Games were held in the same year.
-Following that, they staggered them such that the Winter Games occur on a four-year cycle beginning in 1994, followed by Summer in 1996, Winter in 1998, and so on.

-# DATA
-You can download the dataset from here.
-Or, you can download it by clicking on the below download button “Download Olympics Dataset”. https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results/download
+# 120 Years Of Olympics History Dataset Analysis

+This project involves the analysis of the "120 Years Of Olympics History" dataset from Kaggle using SQL.
+The dataset contains information on Olympic games from Athens 1896 to Rio 2016.
+The purpose of this project is to gain insights and answer questions related to the Olympics games over the years using SQL queries.

 ![image](https://user-images.githubusercontent.com/131655075/234249918-b349604c-dcb8-4d1f-a893-3405573c28a0.png)

-There are two files included as part of data namely athlete_events.csv and noc_regions.csv.
-The file athlete_events.csv contains 271116 rows and 15 columns.
-Each row corresponds to an individual athlete competing in an individual Olympic event (athlete-events).
+## Dataset

+The "120 Years Of Olympics History" dataset contains 271116 rows and 15 columns.
 The columns are:

-ID - Unique number for each athlete
+- ID
+- Name

-Name - Athlete's name
+- Sex

-Sex - M or F

-Age - Integer
+- Age

-Height - In centimeters
+- Height

-Weight - In kilograms
+- Weight

-Team - Team name
+- Team

-NOC - National Olympic Committee 3-letter code
+- NOC
+- Games

-Games - Year and season
+- Year

-Year - Integer
+- Season

-Season - Summer or Winter

-City - Host city
+- City

-Sport - Sport
+- Sport

-Event - Event
+- Event

-Medal - Gold, Silver, Bronze, or NA

-The noc_regions.csv contains 230 rows and 3 columns.
-The columns are:

-NOC - National Olympic Committee 3-letter code

-Region - Name of countries
+- Medal

+The dataset can be downloaded from the following link: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results

+## Project Goal

+The goal of this project is to explore the "120 Years Of Olympics History" dataset using SQL queries and answer the following questions:

+1. What is the total number of medals awarded in each year?
+2. Which country has won the most medals in the history of the Olympics?
+3. What is the total number of gold, silver, and bronze medals won by the United States in each Olympics?
+4. What is the most popular sport in terms of the number of athletes who have participated in the Olympics?
+5. What is the average height and weight of male and female athletes in the Olympics?
+6. What is the trend in the number of female athletes over the years?
+7. Which country has hosted the Olympics the most number of times?

+## Tools Used

+- SQL
-Notes - Notes
+- SQLite

+## Conclusion

+In conclusion, this project has demonstrated the use of SQL queries to gain insights from the "120 Years Of Olympics History" dataset.
+The analysis has answered the questions posed and provided a better understanding of the history of the Olympics.
+Further analysis can be done using more complex SQL queries and visualization tools.